 - In accordance with the Industrial Safety and Health Act revised in June 2014, with regard to the SDS delivery obligation for chemical substances, implementing the risk assessments was obligated accordingly (enforced on June 1, 2016).
-At the same time, the target for labeling on containers, etc. at delivery/provision was expanded to those substances for the SDS delivery obligation. - According to the revision of the government ministry ordinance of December 2020, benzyl alcohol was added and in total 674 substances are subject to labeling and SDS requirement (effective January 1, 2021).
+At the same time, the target for labeling on containers, etc. at delivery/provision was expanded to those substances for the SDS delivery obligation. - According to the revision of the government ministry ordinance of February 2016, 663 substances were added for labeling and SDS requirement (effective July 1, 2018).